connectwithvanshika/app-ideas/Projects/1-Beginner/True-or-False-App.md

 Something every developer needs to clearly understand is the result of conditional expressions like `x === y`.
-This is a bit more involved for Javascript developers who must also understand the concept of _truthiness_.
+This is a bit more involved for JavaScript developers who must also understand the concept of _truthiness_.

 TrueOrFalse helps by displaying the result when a conditional operator is applied to two values.
 Users can use this to test their knowledge and